 What it’s like to be a UMass Lowell EMT:

 UMass Lowell EMS covers all medical requests for the campus 24/7 during the regular academic year.
 This organization completely acknowledges that you are a student first, so whenever there is an academic conflict, school gets the priority.
 The day is divided into three shifts: 0700-1500, 1500-2300, and 2300-0700.
 While on call, you are required to be in uniform, in close proximity to your truck, on campus, and substance free.
 You are still able to live your normal life on campus including going to class, eating, doing homework, or sleeping.
 It is required however that when you are working a shift, you must be able to drop whatever you are doing as soon as you are dispatched to a call.
-It is because of this that we do not permit you to work during a test or lab.
 You are dispatched through the UMass Lowell Police Department via portable radio.
-The radio has a “tone” setting that allows it to be silent until dispatch calls for an EMT response.
-You have your own truck, and a partner who has a truck of their own.
+The radio has a “tone” setting that allows it to be silent until dispatch calls for an EMS response.
+You and your partner each have your own assigned vehicles.
 This allows for the two working EMTs to operate independently throughout the day when they are not needed for a call.
 You are required to do a full inspection of your truck and the medical gear inside of it at the start of each shift.

 You are also expected to be at our weekly one-hour meetings.
 Again, academic conflicts always take precedence over our meetings.

-You are compensated $20 for each shift that you work, keeping in mind that you can be earning this money while doing what you do on a normal basis throughout the day.
-Special detail coverage is also available at many points throughout the semester, paying $10 an hour for you to be present at events, sports games, shows, and concerts.
+You receive a stipend for each shift that you work, keeping in mind that you can be earning this money while doing what you do on a normal basis throughout the day.
+Detail coverage is also needed at many points throughout the semester, paid at an hourly rate for you to be present at events, sports games, shows, and concerts.